lvgl/docs_old/en/object-types/obj.md

 ## Overview

-The 'Base Object' contains the most basic attributes of the objects such as:
+The 'Base Object' implements the basic properties of an object on a screen, such as:

 - coordinates
 - parent object